Skip to main content

 The attachment of assets in the Netherlands can establish jurisdiction for the Dutch courts, making it easier for creditors to enforce their claims, especially in cross-border debt collection cases.

-To locate assets within the Netherlands, legal practitioners can employ various tools and public registries.
-Several assets can be identified through digital public registries, such as real estate, which also provide details of the relevant owners.
+To locate assets in the Netherlands, legal practitioners can use various tools and public registries.
+Real estate and other registered assets can be identified through digital public registries, which also provide details of the relevant owners.

 Process servers, known as deurwaarders, have access to the municipality registry, allowing them to retrieve registered personal addresses for serving legal notifications, including attachment orders.

-This means that if a respondent holds assets in a trust or as a nominee for another party, these assets cannot be subject to an attachment order.
+Under Dutch attachment law, assets held by the respondent on trust or as nominee generally fall outside the scope of attachment.
+If a respondent holds assets in a trust or as a nominee for another party, these assets cannot be subject to an attachment order.
+Key principles include:

 1. Assets Held in Trust: Assets held by the respondent in a trust cannot be attached, as they are not considered to be owned by the respondent.